isomerpages/nlb-discovereads/pages/Discover Science : Budding Scientists.md

  It may be a mouthful, but squares and rectangles are also known as Quadrilaterals, a name that refers to their four sides!
 Here are some flashcards to help them retain this fun fact! https://go.gov.sg/funfactsquadrilaterals

+<b><p>Tips for Parents:</p></b>
+<p>Ask your child to observe their surroundings around them.
+Have them point out to you shapes and polygons that they can see around them.
+Make it into a fun game!
+It can be a variation of "I Spy."
+For example, "I spy...a circle!"
+Whoever is guessing needs to find as many circle-shaped objects they can find.</p>

 <a href="#lp-amazingbody"> The Amazing Body: Let's Explore My Body!</a>